vtexdocs/dev-portal-content/docs/vtex-io/App Guides/managing-edition-apps/seller-portal-edition-app.md

 1. In the `manifest.json`, change the `name` to your preferred choice.
 By standard, VTEX adopts the `edition-seller-` prefix in all edition apps.
+2. Change the `vendor` field to your store’s account name, to become the app’s sponsor`.
+Make sure you request through VTEX Support that your store is enabled to become the app’s sponsor.
+3. Set the appropriate parent edition in the `dependencies` field.
+The dependency must be published by the vendor's sponsor.